 To the Duluth community and surrounding region, this exhibition provides a unique experience to see a continuum of work of an established abstract painter who has been an important voice within contemporary art.
 For visitors who are familiar with Brinsfield’s work, the exhibition also provides an opportunity to experience his past work, which remains remarkably fresh and compelling to today’s eye, in a different context alongside more recent paintings.

 Thirteen major works and six additional works are on view from the period 1994 through 2017.
 Here we present a selection of images from the 2008 to 2013 period to whet your appetite - soon we will have additional images and selected installation views on this page.
-Writing by James Martin for a catalog essay of the exhibition is in progress.
+Writing by James Martin for a catalog essay of the exhibition is complete.

 (Posted May 29, 2018)